URCF/urcf_workshops/_sources/intro_picotte/storage.md

 `/home/bn23` (You can also use the shortcut `~` to refer to your home directory).

+Your home directory is limited to 64GiB of data.

 Your home directory is where you are when you log in.
 :::